 I have twice now purchased seed of ‘Cinnabar’ from what I consider to be reputable UK sources, and each time, most of the flowers look like that; some, however, are a bit more orange, and a few are yellow—all on plants that are consistently around 3 feet tall.

-Because of the variation in color, I’m not 100 percent sure I got the true ‘Cinnabar’ either time.
+Because of the variation in color, I’m not 100 percent sure I got the true ‘Cinnabar’ either time, so I’ve been thinking of it as ‘Supposedly Cinnabar’.
 Perhaps the bit of variability is normal–do any of you know?
 The strain is really pretty, whatever it is.
-I’ve taken to calling it ‘Supposedly Cinnabar’ and finding a place for it anywhere I need a dependable splash of color in a sunny spot.

 Both of these marigolds are easy to raise from seeds.
 They’re quite thin, so just barely cover them with growing medium.
 I like to get a jump-start by sowing some indoors in a warm, bright spot in mid-spring, but I often start a few more pots outdoors in early to mid-June to have fillers for empty spots that appear in late June or July.